 Click here to see an assortment of them:

-The computer is such a great visual aid, but the small print letters on the keyboard can make using it frustrating.
+The computer is such a great visual aid, but the small print letters on the keyboard can make using it frustrating to use.

 Consider giving the gift of an audiobook.
 Reading becomes more challenging as macular degeneration progresses.

 Listening to a book in your favorite chair with your feet up can be a relaxing way to spend your free time.

 Discount audiobooks are available in the form of books on CD or audio books on line that you download onto a Kindle reader, laptop, iPod or other electronic device.